Overlap Splines and Meshless Finite Difference Methods: Introduction

 \section{Introduction}

 In this paper we consider spaces of piecewise defined multivariate functions (for example piecewise polynomials) without choosing a partition of the domain.
 Therefore the pieces overlap each other, and the "overlap spline" is a set of patches rather than a well defined function.
 We connect the patches by requiring that they coincide at a finite number of points.

-Despite the simplicity of this setting, the question of determining the dimension of the spaces of overlap splines does not seem trivial.
+In particular, it is not even expected that any underlying partition exists such that the patches form a continuous function.
+The absence of a partition eliminates the need for meshing algorithms in the numerical implementation of the overlap splines.
+Despite the simplicity of this setting, basic questions such as determining the dimension of the spaces of overlap splines do not seem trivial in general.
+In the univariate case overlap splines are related to the well known discrete splines \cite{SchumSplines07}.